Pullman Community Center

 - Year One Results:

-- Five local high school seniors enrolled in the PCC’s 5:30 Scholars program achieved a 1437 average on the SAT
+- High school seniors enrolled in the PCC’s 5:30 Scholars program achieved a 1437 average on the SAT

 - Created 100 full- and part-time jobs including employees from Chicago Creating Real Economic Diversity (CRED), a workforce development program